adaltas/node-nikita/src/core/cache.coffee.md

 # `cache(options, callback)`

-Download a file a place it on a local or remote folder for later usage.
+Download a file and place it on a local or remote folder for later usage.

 ## Options